fewlines-education/dev-bootcamp-exercises/03_backend_development/02_typescript_oop/03_orange_tree_part_three/README.md

 You must add the `protected` access modifier to the class' properties, and to the `_isAlive` method.

-We know that `isAlive` is not meant to be accessed outside of the sub-class scope, so we should also restrict the outside access to it.
+We know that `isAlive` is not meant to be accessed outside the sub-class scope, so we should also restrict the outside access to it.
 Do you think this `_isAlive` should be `private` or `protected`?
 Try them both, TypeScript should be there to help you on this one 😁.

 > ⚠️ Keep in mind that declaring a class member as `protected` in the parent class doesn't enforce the behavior in derived classes.